maxdemaio/max-nextjs/data/blog/boolean-arithmetic-alu.md

 ## Negative Numbers

 To represent negative numbers in binary, almost all computers use what's known as 2's complement or the radix complement.
 The complement of a binary digit x would be (2^n - x).
 If x is 0 it would just remain as 0.
 For all combinations 2^n, the maximum would be (2^(n-1) - 1) and the minimum would be (-2^(n-1)).
-Another trick to get -x from x is to leave all trailing 0s in tact, keep the least significant 1 bit in tact, then flip all the remaining bits to the left (remaining).
+Another trick to get -x from x is to leave all trailing 0s intact, keep the least significant 1 bit intact, then flip all the remaining bits to the left (remaining).

 | Positive Decimal | Positive Binary | Negative Binary | Negative Decimal |
 | ---------------- | --------------- | --------------- | ---------------- |